bytefish/libfacerec/doc/source/api/example/example_gender_classification.rst

 Results
 -------

 If you run the program with your *gender.txt*, you'll see the Fisherface that best separates male and female images:

 .. image:: /img/tutorial/gender_classification/fisherface_0.png

-and the prediction should yield the correct gender:
+And the prediction should yield the correct gender:

 .. code-block:: none